Jack Wighton: 2022

 On 29 May, Wighton was selected by New South Wales to play in game one of the 2022 State of Origin series.

 In October, he was named in the Australia squad for the 2021 Rugby League World Cup.

 Wighton played for Australia in their 2021 Rugby League World Cup final victory over Samoa.

 2023

 On 5 February, it was alleged that Wighton who was out celebrating his 30th birthday became involved in a fight with South Sydney player and Australian teammate Latrell Mitchell.
 Witnesses saw the pair allegedly fight in the Canberra CBD outside a nightclub on Bunda Street at 3:45AM and called police.
 ACT Police subsequently charged Wighton with fighting in a public place and failing to comply with an exclusion direction.
 Wighton was ordered to attend ACT Magistrates Court on 22 February 2023 regarding the incident.
+He pleaded not guilty, and the case was adjourned to 30 October 2023.

+In round 4 of the 2023 NRL season, Wighton scored a try and was also sent to the sin bin during Canberra's 24–14 loss against Newcastle.

+On 18 April, Wighton announced his retirement from representative rugby league.

+On 26 April, it was announced that Wighton had signed with South Sydney from 2024 on a four-year deal.

+Wighton played his last game for Canberra in their 28-30 extra time elimination final loss to the Newcastle Knights.
+Placed on report for an alleged bite on Tyson Gamble but not penalised during the match, Wighton was later found guilty and suspended for three matches.

+2024

+In round 3 of the 2024 NRL season, Wighton made his club debut for South Sydney in their 48-6 loss against arch-rivals the Sydney Roosters.

+The following week, Wighton scored two tries for South Sydney in their 20-16 victory over Canterbury.

+In round 18, Wighton scored two tries for South Sydney in their 32-16 victory over Parramatta.

+Wighton played 21 games for South Sydney in his first season at the club as they finished second last on the table.

+2025

+On 29 July, Wighton was suspended for four matches after being placed on report during South Sydney's narrow 14-12 loss against Cronulla in round 21 of the 2025 NRL season.

+Wighton was limited to only 15 matches with South Sydney in the 2025 NRL season which saw the club finish 14th on the table.